-The children’s reading ability is in assessed in a variety of ways from on-going formative teacher assessment to a termly test for children in Year 1 to Year 6.
-This helps us to plan the next stage in their reading journey and to ensure that the children leave us as fluent readers by the time they leave us at the end of Year 6.
+The children’s reading ability is assessed in a variety of ways from on-going formative teacher assessment to standardised tests for children in Year 2 to Year 6.
+This helps us to plan the next stage in their reading journey and to ensure that the children leave us as fluent readers by the end of Year 6.
 Children are given a Home/School reading diary and an individual reading book to read at home with parents as part of our Homework policy.
 We encourage our children to read at least five times per week at home.
-School library books are also available for the children from our extensive, well stocked school libraries.
+School library books are also available for the children from our extensive, well-stocked school libraries.
 We also encourage a love of reading by organising book related theme days and other activities and initiatives that reward children for reading.

 Children are encouraged to speak clearly, thoughtfully and confidently.
 Discussion of work, different issues and current events with the teacher and with other children enables each child to assemble their thoughts, to express themselves with clarity and to develop logical debating skills.
 They are also encouraged to speak publicly in a variety of different situations such as school productions and Church services.

 The children are given many opportunities to develop language skills through a multiplicity of writing experiences.
-Common words and spelling in word families are learned, revised and tested regularly.
-Weekly “spellings” will form part of your child’s homework from Year 1.
+Common words and spelling in word families are taught, revised and tested regularly.
+Weekly “spellings” will form part of your child’s homework from Year 1 upwards.

 Handwriting and spelling are closely linked and it is important that handwriting is properly taught with letters formed correctly.
-Our handwriting policy is to encourage all children from entry to develop a cursive style.
+Our handwriting policy is to encourage all children from entry to develop neat, legible handwriting.